Peter Weinberg: Personal life

 Weinberg is a dual citizen of the United States and the UK.
 He lives outside of New York with his wife, Deborah, and his three children.

 The Weinberg family played a prominent and storied role at Goldman Sachs since the early 1900s.
 His grandfather, Sidney Weinberg, began as a janitor at the firm in 1907 and rose to be a senior partner for over 30 years.
 He is known to be “the father of the Modern Goldman Sachs.”
-His uncle John L. Weinberg was a senior partner of the firm from 1984-1990.
-His father, Sidney J. Weinberg, Jr. was a senior partner and his cousin, John S. Weinberg was also a partner and co-head of the Investment Banking Division from 2002-2015.
+His uncle John L. Weinberg was a senior partner of the firm from 1984 to 1990.
+His father, Sidney J. Weinberg, Jr. was a senior partner and his cousin, John S. Weinberg was also a partner and co-head of the Investment Banking Division from 2002 to 2015.

-Weinberg's mother, Elizabeth Houghton, is a member of the Houghton family who founded Corning Glass Works in 1851, now called Corning Inc. She is the sister of Amory Houghton, Jr. and James R. Houghton who both served as Chairman and CEO of Corning, as did their father Amory.
-Elizabeth passed away in December 2018.
+Weinberg's mother, Elizabeth Houghton, is a member of the Houghton family who founded Corning Glass Works in 1851, now called Corning Inc. She is the sister of Amory Houghton, Jr. and James R. Houghton who both were chairman and CEO of Corning, as was their father Amory.
+Elizabeth died in December 2018.